 If you've worked in healthcare IT for any length of time, you've encountered Mirth Connect.
-Originally created by Mirth Corporation, now maintained by NextGen Healthcare as NextGen Connect Integration Engine, Mirth Connect is the most widely deployed open-source healthcare integration engine in the world.
+Created by Mirth Corporation, now maintained by NextGen Healthcare as NextGen Connect Integration Engine, Mirth Connect is the most widely deployed open-source healthcare integration engine in the world.

 It's free.
 It's battle-tested.
 It runs in hospitals, health systems, labs, and healthtech startups across every US state.
 And for organizations that need to connect healthcare systems without a six-figure software license, it's often the first — and best — choice.